Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 The mutation returns a restaurant object with the fields that were passed in.

-Let now define a `DeleteRestaurant` mutation that removes a single restaurant from our database.
+Let's now define a `DeleteRestaurant` mutation that removes a single restaurant from our database.
 We'll add it to our `schema.py` file between our `CreateRestaurant` and `Mutation` classes:

 ```py
 class DeleteRestaurant(graphene.Mutation):